How a recession could impact your car insurance

 The current state of the economy

-The term “recession” has been bounced around throughout 2023 — but are we actually in one?
-Or is there one on the horizon?
-Although economists waved the red flag throughout the year, the widely-forecasted recession never quite reared its head.
-That said, 59 percent of Americans still feel like the economy is in a recession, according to a survey from Bankrate.
+The term “recession” has been tossed around throughout 2023 and 2024 — but where are we headed now?
+Although economists waved the red flag throughout the year, the widely forecast recession never quite reared its head.
+In fact, Bankrate’s Q3 2024 Economic Indicator poll shows that the odds of the U.S. economy entering a recession by the end of Q3 2025 is just 33 percent.

-That’s because both recessions and inflation “take away Americans’ ability to buy and do what they want and need,” according to Foster.
+Both recessions and inflation “take away Americans’ ability to buy and do what they want and need,” according to Foster.
 Whether or not the current economic situation is ever officially dubbed a recession is just a matter of terminology.
-What matters is that, due to inflation, spending power has already been reduced.
+While what matters is that, due to inflation, spending power has already been reduced, it is still important to understand how a possible recession can impact your car insurance rates.

 How a recession affects your car insurance